Loading figure…

 “Pledged never to raise federal taxes, but infrastructure ok.”

-Mike Braun supports school choice and believes that parents should have meaningful input on curriculum and materials.
-He advocates for legislation that allows everyone to enroll in the school of their choice.
+Mike Braun advocates for school choice and believes that parents should have meaningful input on educational curriculum and materials.
+He supports legislation that promotes school choice at the federal level.

-Mike Braun supports school choice and believes that parents should have meaningful input on curriculum and materials.
-He advocates for legislation that allows everyone to enroll in the school of their choice.
+Mike Braun advocates for school choice and believes that parents should have meaningful input on educational curriculum and materials.
+He supports legislation that promotes school choice at the federal level.

 “Everyone should be able to enroll in school of their choice.”